Thursday 21st & Friday 22nd March 2024, QEII Conference Centre, Westminster, London.

 16:30

-Professor Kypros Nicolaides, Professor of Fetal Medicine, Founder and Chairman, The Fetal Medicine Foundation, London
+Prof Kypros Nicolaides, Professor of Fetal Medicine, Founder and Chairman, The Fetal Medicine Foundation, London, UK

 17:00